 What FCSP actually pays

-Per PDA's Caregiver Support Program program page and Act 20 of 2021's authorization:
+Per PDA's Caregiver Support Program page and Act 20 of 2021's authorization:

-- Up to $600/month for a primary caregiver's out-of-pocket caregiving expenses (supplies, contracted respite hours, transportation, incontinence products, etc.), at a sliding-scale percentage based on the caregiver's income.
-Effective August 10, 2021, the maximum monthly reimbursement was raised to $600, superseding the older "$200/month respite" framing that lives in some pre-2021 advocacy materials.
+• Up to $600/month for a primary caregiver's out-of-pocket caregiving expenses (supplies, contracted respite hours, transportation, incontinence products, etc.), at a sliding-scale percentage based on the caregiver's income.
+Effective August 10, 2021, the maximum monthly reimbursement was raised to $600, superseding the older lower-cap "respite" framing that lives in some pre-2021 advocacy materials.

 The FCSP is not a wage.
 It is reimbursement for what you spent.
-You submit receipts to your county AAA caregiver coordinator, and your reimbursement percentage (anywhere from roughly 0% to 100%, depending on income) is applied.
+You submit receipts to your county AAA caregiver coordinator, and your reimbursement percentage, based on your income, is applied.
 The sliding-scale table is published as Appendix C of PDA's Aging Network Policy and Procedure Manual, Chapter VI.

 Who is eligible